robguevarra/gh-website/ProjectDocs/Build_Notes/active/email-analytics-consolidation_phase-2_user-management-improvements.md

 ## Completion Status

-This phase is partially complete.
-Implementation progress so far:
+This phase is now complete with implementation finalized and critical data issues resolved.

 ### Completed Items
 - Enhanced the User Table email activity display with meaningful metrics and visual indicators